Lights Over Paris: Career

-Fraud conviction and sentence
+Mawhinney's fraud conviction and sentence

 In January 2013, Mawhinney was arrested in Miami and charged with fraudulently obtaining four bank loans and money laundering totaling over $11 million.

 Mawhinney pleaded guilty to the charges in October 2013 and was sentenced to seven years in prison.
 In a phone interview with 20/20 Mawhinney gave from prison, he stated he was sorry for the deception and was attempting to learn guitar during his incarceration.

 In media

 Rob Mawhinney was profiled on the U.S. television show 20/20's "The Big Lie".
 The show stated Mawhinney had portrayed the band as successful by spending money he had obtained through bank loans using forged or altered documentation, which he had no intention or ability to pay back.

 A photo-journalist who had covered the band stated that one club date he attended, being reported as a sellout, had almost more people on stage than in the crowd: Mawhinney had purchased all the tickets in advance.
 Another scheduled appearance for the band at the Roxy in Los Angeles had a DJ on stage in place of Mawhinney, who was at his high school reunion that night, and saw the DJ being served with legal papers intended for Mawhinney during the show.